Greensburg, Kansas: 2010 census

-There were 365 households.
-The average household size was 3.11 and the average family size was 3.09.

-The median age in the city was 45.6 years.
-The city population contained 25.3% of residents under the age of 18; 74.7% were between the ages of 18 and 64; and 24.0% were 65 years of age or older.

-The median household income was $40,729.

 Education

 The community is served by Kiowa County USD 422 public school district.
 Greensburg schools were closed through school unification.
 The Greensburg Rangers won the Kansas State High School boys class B basketball championship in 1948.

 As of the 2019 American Community Survey 5-Year Estimates, 82.35% of School Enrolled Population are Enrolled in Kindergarten to 12th Grade in Greensburg.
 27.4% of residents have a High School or Equivalent degree, 27.4% have some college but no degree, 8.6% have an associate degree, 16.8% have a bachelor's degree, and 7.2% have a Graduates or Professional degree.